TroyWilliams3687/fuel_tracker/README.md

 ## Windows

-You will have to follow the same steps as the Linux installation.
+You follow, more or less, the same steps as the Linux installation.

 # Usage